AlexR3000/SeminarATC/README.md

 ### Installation
   ### Create Aws profile atc
   The following command will create an aws profile for your aws cli.
-  Run `aws configure --profile atc`
+  Run ```aws configure --profile atc```
   For running the project locally actual credentials do not need to be provided.

   ### Starting and initializing DynamoDB
-  To start a DynamoDB docker container you can use the docker-compose file in the DynamoDebugSetUp project.
+  To start a DynamoDB Docker container you can use the [docker-compose](ATCDataserver/DynamoDebugSetUp/docker-compose.yaml) file in the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp).
-  After that running the DynamoDebugSetUp will create a table RecognizedAirPicture for the DynamoDB
+  After that running the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp)will create a table RecognizedAirPicture for the DynamoDB
   ### Build a Serverless Application Model
   Navigate to [ATCDataserver](ATCDataserver) in a terminal.
 There should be a [template.yaml](ATCDataserver/template.yaml) file.
   Run `sam build`.